General Information

 restore quality of life, in sickness and in health.

-Global Medicine - A term coined by
+Medicine - A term coined by

 Dr. Mehmet Oz at Presbyterian Hospital in New York, refers to the idea